 Formerly a ballroom and then a piano factory, the Bateau Lavoir facing Place Émile Goudeau was divided into twenty small workshops for artists.
 The place was without heating and provided with a single water point.

 The Bateau-Lavoir hosted a good part of all the art people of the time: Le Douanier Rousseau, Amedeo Modigliani, Henri Matisse, Georges Braque, Guillaume Apollinaire, Jean Cocteau… All went through the small, cramped workshops of this unusual house.

 Until his death, Pablo Picasso (1881-1973) kept nostalgia for the rural Montmartre of his youth, with its picturesque farms, orchards, and cabarets.
 The artist arrived at the Butte at 19, and he took up a workshop at Le Bateau Lavoir in 1904.
 Here, he executed the last works of the blue period, those of the pink period – inspired by his love for Fernande Olivier – and The Young Ladies of Avignon (1907), a prelude to cubism.

 In 1970, the Bateau Lavoir’s wooden structure did not resist a terrible fire and only the facade, today listed as a historical monument, survived.

 19. Place des Abbesses

-The last stop of this Montmartre self-guided walking tour is the picturesque Place des Abbesses.
+The last stop of this Montmartre walking tour is the picturesque Place des Abbesses.
 Take your time to explore this lively square with a carousel, some benches in the shade, and the Guimard metro entrance.

 Metro Abbesses is the deepest metro station in Paris; it goes 36 m below the ground!

 Also interesting is the Church of Saint-Jean de Montmartre (1894-1904), designed by Anatole de Baudot.
 He conceived the idea of social and economic architecture in harmony with the industrial development of the time.
 For this building, Anatole de Baudot dared to introduce cast iron and reinforced cement with (in my opinion) a beautiful result.

-Nearby, in Square Jean Rictus (point #20 in the Montmartre walking tour map), you can see the famous Love Wall, but it is always swarming with people.
+Nearby, in Square Jean Rictus (point #20 on the Montmartre walking tour map), you can see the famous Love Wall, but it is always swarming with people.
 Instead, make your way to its back corner to discover the hidden Jardin des Abbesses, a lovely small oasis in Montmartre.